AMichaelDS/SQL/European Soccer Data.md

 Before analysing the dataset, it is important to pre-process the data to ensure that it is clean, consistent, and ready for analysis.

-**Removing Duplicates**
+#### Removing Duplicates

 Since there is 2 ID for the player and team, which is the api_id and fifa_id, I checked whether there is only one api_id for each fifa_id and vice versa.
 - Team (team & team_attributes)
 ```SQL
 ;
 ```
-Resulting in:

 Then I try to find the column that causes the duplicate

 ```SQL
 ;
 ```